areif-dev/distrobox-images/README.md

 # Distrobox Images

-A collection of my personal Distrobox images and related management scripts to make installing a new system quicker.
+A collection of Distrobox images and related management scripts to setup a desktop workstation with my personal selection of apps and development environments that is atomic and highly portable.
+This makes for a great alternative to Flatpak.

 ## Images

 ### Fedora Base